vighneshiyer/vighneshiyer.com/content/misc/ml_for_placement.md

 <strong>Is a turn-by-turn game the proper formulation for the chip floorplanning / mixed-placement problem?</strong>

-Unlike chess or Go, chip floorplanning isn't naturally a turn-by-turn game.
+Unlike chess or Go, *automatic* chip floorplanning isn't naturally a turn-by-turn game.
 Instead, you have a bunch of hard macros and soft standard cell clusters and you must optimally place them all on an empty canvas (or in some cases, with fixed blockages on the canvas).
+Chip floorplanning is *naturally an optimization problem*.

+However, the way humans *manually* perform floorplanning *looks* like a game.
+They first specify the dimensions of the canvas by hand and place the top-level pins of the hierarchical block they're floorplanning on its edges.
+Then, they take one macro (or a group of banked SRAMs), analyze its connections to other macros/standard cells/pins, and harden its coordinates.
+This is repeated until until all hard macros are placed.

+I *feel* the Nature authors tried to automate this *human-like* approach to floorplanning.
-The Nature authors propose placing hard macros one at a time on a canvas until they are all placed, and then give their RL agent a reward at the very end.
+To leverage reinforcement learning for floorplanning, the Nature authors propose placing hard macros *one at a time* on a canvas until they are all placed, and then give their RL agent a reward based on a proxy cost.

 Instinctively, it seems that casting an optimization problem as a game isn't the best formulation

+While routing can be thought of as a game easily, it is hard to put floorplanning in the same box

 - How can we get around the coarse placement grid limitations?
 - What does 'pre-training' really mean?
 What is the 'training' data?
 Consider both the state embedding and policy networks.
 What is actually being learned?
 What is accomplished by training to convergence, and what is lost if training is stopped beforehand?